legendary-mich/moonpipe/README.md

 ```

 ### Error handling
-When an error is thrown by one of the normal operators, the pipe switches its active channel to the `CHANNEL_TYPE.ERROR`.
+When an error is thrown by one of the normal valves, the pipe switches its active channel to the `CHANNEL_TYPE.ERROR`.
 Now it operates in an `error mode` which means that no new promises will be created until the active channel switches back to the `CHANNEL_TYPE.DATA`.
 Existing promises will be able to finish though, which can result in either a valid response or a new error.
 Valid responses will be put off for later, and errors will be pumped to the `ErrorValves`.
 The active channel will be switched back to the `CHANNEL_TYPE.DATA` when there are no more errors to handle.

-There are 4 predefined operators that can be used to handle errors.
+There are 4 predefined valves that can be used to handle errors.
 They all behave like their brothers from the `Map` family with that difference that they operate only in the `error mode`.
-The most common one is the `queueError` operator, which handles errors one after another.
-Another one that may be useful is the `skipError` operator.
+The most common one is the `queueError` valve, which handles errors one after another.
+Another one that may be useful is the `skipError` valve.
 It handles the first error, and let all the subsequent ones slide.
-Other operators that can be used for error handling are `cancelError` and `throttleError`.
+Other valves that can be used for error handling are `cancelError` and `throttleError`.

 If there are no error handlers, errors will be silently ignored.
 ```javascript